 |Revenue Support Grant||£0 (0%)||We no longer receive any funding from central government in the form of revenue support grant|

-How the budget will be spent
+How the budget is spent

 |Adult social care||£124.9m|